wuyiquan/wuyiquan.github.io/_pages/about.md

 I am the main contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which led to an invitation to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).

 From 2023 to 2024, I am fortunate to be a visiting student at the University of Innsbruck, Austria.

+After graduation, I'm lucky to be an assistant professor (ZJU-100 Young Professor) at Zhejiang University.

-I expect to graduate in June 2024 and am seeking job opportunities.
-Please feel free to [contact me](mailto:wuyiquan@zju.edu.cn) if you are interested!
+Please feel free to [contact me](mailto:wuyiquan@zju.edu.cn) if you are interested in working with us.

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 **One** paper is accepted by KDD'24!